django/deps/draft/XXXX-dissolve-core.rst

 guide to their actions; their judgment will be trusted in determining whether a consensus has formed for or against.

+A member of the Framework team can be removed in either of two ways:

+* By becoming ineligible due to action of the Code of Conduct committee of the Django Software Foundation, or

+* By unanimous vote of the Technical Board.

+A person removed from the Framework team may be removed from the django-developers mailing list, and have their permissions to interact in other technical spaces (such as the bug tracker, or GitHub) revoked.

+No vote of the Technical Board shall be required to remove a person from the django-developers mailing list, or revoke their access to other technical spaces, in the event that the designated administrators of those spaces feel a person has engaged in spamming behavior.

 Role of the Technical Board in decision-making
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~